The Naming of Cars

 (equals by coincidence D for Daimler but actually descriptive of the car - or maybe the owner)

-This as my late father’s last interesting car as he scaled down from the Phantom III, via a Bentley Mark IV to a the classic 4½ manual Continental.
+This was my late father’s last interesting car as he scaled down from the Phantom III, via a Bentley Mark IV to a the classic 4½ manual Continental.
 Dotty’s restoration was fully documented in Driving Member under “Dotty Tales” (click here), and is my preferred drive, hood down in all weather and tonneau clipped over the passenger’s side.

 D………… ?